-Students will gain access to the UTLA Internship Database three months prior to their arrival in LA.
-If you don't have a CSS user name/password already, you will need to create one (non-UT Comm students will have an ID created for them).
+Students will gain access to the UTLA Internship Database three months prior to their arrival in L.A.
+If you don't have a CSS user name/password already, you will need to create one (non-UT Austin communication students will have an ID created for them).

 Staff at the Denius Center are available to assist students with their internship search process, but students carry the responsibility of securing an internship.
 The Denius Center provides information and resources, including an online database of employers.
 In addition, students receive email updates on industry openings in a wide range of areas, including production, post-production, creative, screenwriting, casting, acting, public relations, advertising, and more.

 Students are also encouraged to use the trades (Variety, Deadline, Hollywood Reporter), as well the Hollywood creative directories for specific information on a company (all are available online through university libraries, or through the Communication Career Services office in the Moody College of Communication, CMA 3.102).